 Bacteria play a key role in freshwater biogeochemical cycling, but long-term trends in freshwater bacterial community composition and dynamics are not yet well characterized.
 We used a multi-year time series of 16S rRNA gene amplicon sequencing data from eight bog lakes to census the freshwater bacterial community and observe annual and seasonal trends in abundance.
-Multiple sites and sampling events were necessary to begin to fully describe the bacterial communities.
-Each lake and layer contained a distinct bacterial community, with distinct levels of richness and indicator taxa that likely reflected the environmental conditions of each site.
-The community present in each year and site was also unique.
-Despite high interannual variability in community composition, we detected a core community of ubiquitous freshwater taxa.
+The sites we studied encompassed a range of water column mixing frequencies, which we hypothesized would be associated with trends in alpha and beta diversity.
+Each lake and layer contained a distinct bacterial community, with distinct levels of richness and indicator taxa that likely reflected the environmental conditions of each lake type sampled, including Actinobacteria in polymictic lakes, Methylophilales in dimictic lakes, and Omnitrophica in meromictic lakes.
+The community present in each year and site was also surprisingly unique.
+Despite unexpected interannual variability in community composition, we detected a core community of taxa found in all lakes and layers, including the Actinobacteria tribe acI-B2 and the Betaprotobacteria lineage PnecC.
 Although trends in abundance did not repeat annually, each freshwater lineage within the communities had a consistent lifestyle, defined by persistence, abundance, and variability.
-The results of our analysis emphasize the importance of long-term observations, as analyzing only a single year of data would not have allowed us to describe the dynamics and composition of these freshwater bacterial communities to the extent presented here.
+The results of our analysis emphasize the importance of long-term multi-site observations, as analyzing only a single year of data or one lake would not have allowed us to describe the dynamics and composition of these freshwater bacterial communities to the extent presented here.

 Importance

 Lakes are excellent systems for investigating bacterial community dynamics because they have clear boundaries and strong environmental gradients.
-The results of our research demonstrate that bacterial community dynamics operate on multi-year timescales, a finding which likely applies to other ecosystems, with implications for study design and interpretation.
+The results of our research demonstrate that bacterial community composition varies by year, a finding which likely applies to other ecosystems and has implications for study design and interpretation.
 Understanding the drivers and controls of bacterial communities on long time scales would improve both our knowledge of fundamental properties of bacterial communities, and our ability to predict community states.
 In this specific ecosystem, bog lakes play a disproportionately large role in global carbon cycling, and the information presented here may ultimately help refine carbon budgets for these lakes.
 Finally, all data and code in this study are publicly available.
 We hope that this will serve as a resource to anyone seeking to answer their own microbial ecology questions using a multi-year time series.

 Introduction

 One of the major goals of microbial ecology is to predict bacterial community composition.
 However, we have only a cursory knowledge of the factors that would allow us to predict bacterial community dynamics.
-To characterize the diversity and dynamics of an ecosystem’s bacterial community, sampling the same site multiple times is as necessary as sampling replicate ecosystems.
+To characterize the diversity and dynamics of an ecosystem’s bacterial community, sampling the same site multiple times is just as necessary as sampling replicate ecosystems.
 Additionally, the sampling frequency must match the rate of change of the process being studied.
 We must first understand the scales on which bacterial communities change before we can design experiments that capture a full range of natural variation.